 Region 1: EPA New England

-The Mohegan Tribe is a sovereign, federally recognized Indian Nation with a reservation on the Thames River near Uncasville, Connecticut.
+The Mohegan Tribe is a sovereign, federally recognized Indian Nation with a reservation on the Thames River in Uncasville, Connecticut.
 The town of Uncasville is named after our Sachem Uncas, a seventeenth century Chief.
 Like Uncas, we have been committed to good relations with our non-Indian neighbors.
 The Tribe exercises full civil jurisdiction and concurrent criminal jurisdiction over our lands.
-Our Tribe is governed by a Tribal Constitution which empowers a nine member Tribal Council to serve as the legislative and executive branch, and a seven member Council of Elders which is responsible for judicial oversight and cultural integrity.
+Our Tribe is governed by a Tribal Constitution which empowers a nine-member Tribal Council to serve as the legislative and executive branch, and a nine-member Council of Elders which is responsible for judicial oversight and cultural integrity.
 We maintain traditional titles including Chief, Medicine Woman, and Pipe Carrier.
-There are 1,700 Tribal members.
+There are 1,976 Tribal members.

 The sovereignty of the Mohegans was recognized by the Connecticut Colony in the Treaty of 1638, and that state recognition is maintained to this day.
 In 1978, the U.S. Government created a process through which the tribes could petition for federal acknowledgment.
-The Mohegan Nation was formally recognized on March 7, 1994.
+The Mohegan Tribe was formally recognized on March 7, 1994 and celebrated its 20th year of federal recognition this year (2014).
 On September 30, 1995, 240 acres of the northernmost traditional Mohegan reservation lands were reacquired by the Tribe and placed in trust by the United States government.
-As of June 6, 2006, the Mohegan Tribe has reacquired a total of 507 acres placed into trust of which 158 acres comprise the Fort Shantok property which is a park open to the public, the site of the Mohegan Wigwam Festival in August and contains a sacred burial ground.
-Our Mohegan Reservation is located on the western bank of the Thames River, adjacent to the village of Uncasville in the town of Montville, Connecticut.
+The Mohegan Tribe has reacquired a total of 543 acres placed into trust of which 159 acres comprise the Fort Shantok property which is a park open to the public, the site of the Mohegan Wigwam Festival in August and contains a sacred burial ground.
+Our Mohegan Reservation is located on the western bank of the Thames River, in the village of Uncasville, which is in the town of Montville, Connecticut.